Analysis: Plot Analysis

-Dante has been loosing his way.
+Dante has been losing his way.
 He needs to tour Hell so he can get back on the righteous path.
-(Inferno in its entirety)
+(Inferno in its entirety.)

 Could all of Dante's meanness to the sinners be a result of his sin of pride?
 Proceed with purgation.
 (Purgatorio Cantos I-XXX)

 Having survived Hell, Dante comes face to face with his first real conflict: he has committed the sin of pride.
 Remember all his holier-than-thou rhetoric against Florence and her sinners in Inferno?
 That comes partly from his pride.
 Thus, Dante suffers with the Prideful on the First Terrace, pulling his own symbolic share of weight.
 Though he doesn't purge his soul of pride, he recognizes the sin in himself and the need to address it.
 For the rest of his purgatorial journey, Dante remembers his sin and constantly makes tortured references to it.